huggingface/transformers/docs/source/en/model_doc/univnet.md

 ## Overview

 The UnivNet model was proposed in [UnivNet: A Neural Vocoder with Multi-Resolution Spectrogram Discriminators for High-Fidelity Waveform Generation](https://arxiv.org/abs/2106.07889) by Won Jang, Dan Lim, Jaesam Yoon, Bongwan Kin, and Juntae Kim.
 The UnivNet model is a generative adversarial network (GAN) trained to synthesize high fidelity speech waveforms.
-Only the generator of the model, which maps a conditioning log-mel spectrogram and optional noise sequence to a speech waveform (e.g. a vocoder), is implemented here.
+The UnivNet model shared in `transformers` is the `generator`, which maps a conditioning log-mel spectrogram and optional noise sequence to a speech waveform (e.g. a vocoder).
+The `discriminator` used to train the `generator` is not implemented.

 The abstract from the paper is the following: